Environment

 • Own renewable energy production at LMH Ibérica Spain: The installation of 252 solar panels (each 440 Wp) on the roof in conjunction with two inverters with remote control and monitoring has generated savings of 380,000 euros and around 10.5 tons of CO2e annually.

-• By switching from a mix of energy sources to 100% renewable energy, Jetschke Industrie in Germany has been able to achieve annual savings of 1100 euros and 19 tons of CO2e.
+• By switching from a mix of energy sources to 100% renewable energy, Jetschke Industrie in Germany has achieved annual savings of 1,100 euros and 19 tons of CO2e.

 • Reducing compressed air leaks cuts energy consumption: Leaks lead to higher energy consumption and higher costs, which should be avoided for economic and environmental reasons.
-A single one-millimeter leak costs around 500 euros per year in wasted energy.
-That is why the team at Linde MH Aschaffenburg meticulously searches for and eliminates leaks in the compressed air network, for example by replacing maintenance units, tools, shut-off valves, vents, or porous compressed air hoses.
-These optimization efforts generate annual savings of as much as 51 tons of CO2e at Aschaffenburg.
+A single one-millimeter leak costs around 500 euros per year due to wasted energy.
+That is why the team at Linde MH Aschaffenburg meticulously searches for and eliminates leaks in the compressed air network,—for example by replacing maintenance units, tools, shut-off valves, vents, or worn compressed air hoses.
+These optimization efforts generate annual savings of up to around 51 tons of CO2e at Aschaffenburg.

 Energy consumption (GJ):